svp318/card-permutations/README.md

 # Card Permutations

-A C++ program that display all possible permutations for a given set of playing cards
+A C++ program that displays all possible permutations for a given set of playing cards